HinkirMunkur/UnityGameJamCodeBase/README.md

     ![CycleSceneTransition](https://github.com/BoraKaraaa/UnityGameJamCodeBase/assets/72511237/456167dc-aa4b-427b-99f2-34aa8f45f415)

+- ### Animation System

+  This system ease you to create animations and transitions between them without the overhead of using Unity's Animator.
+  - #### Usage:
+    A class should be created that inherits AnimationController, takes an enum that represents the desired animations as a generic type, and is placed in an object that has an animator component.
+For the "Set Proper Animations" button inside our created controller class to work, the names of the created animations must include the corresponding enum's name for each animation.
+For example, if the animation name is "playerIdle", the enum name could be "IDLE".
+    ```C#
+    public enum EPlayerAnimation
+    {
+        IDLE,
+        RUN
+    }

+    public class PlayerAnimationController : AnimationController<EPlayerAnimation>
+    {

+    }
+    ```

+    Then it can be used as "PlayAnimation".
+After sending the "OnAnimationFinished" action as a parameter to "PlayAnimation()", the callback function will be triggered at the end of the animation playback.
+    ```C#
+    public void PlayAnimation(EAnimationType animationType, int layer = 0,
+            Action OnAnimationFinished = null)
+    {
+        if (currentAnimationType.Equals(animationType))
+        {
+            StopAllCoroutines();
+            animator.Rebind();
+        }
+        else
+        {
+            currentAnimationType = animationType;
+            animator.Play(animationTypeNameDictionary[animationType], layer);
+        }

+        StartCoroutine(CheckUntilAnimationFinish(animationTypeNameDictionary[animationType], layer,
+            OnAnimationFinished));
+    }
+    ```

 - ### Camera System

   This system allows you to create different camera systems which each system have any number of virtual cameras also allowed transition between cameras in-system any time.